sumittiwari87/Springboot-mongo-api/README.md

-> The  goal for this project to create two seperate images using docker IMAGE file
+> The  goal for this project to create two seperate images using docker IMAGE file.
-> create two seperate container, container one for REST API and second one for mongodb
+> Create two seperate container, container one for REST API and second one for mongodb.
-> Deploy this project on your local machine by running a docker-compose.yaml file
+> Deploy this project on your local machine by running a docker-compose.yaml file.
-> docker-compose yaml file has all details to expose mongo db and creating a link as a service
+> The docker-compose yaml file has all details to expose mongo db and creating a link as a service.
-> publishable as-is, all the DB configuartions are in application propertiers file
+> Publishable as-is, all the DB configuartions are in application propertiers file.
-> We can put this also in enviornment variable in docker
+> We can put this also in enviornment variable in docker.
-> Later, deploy a ECS cluster with a EC2 instance and add a task-definition to
+> Later, deploy a ECS cluster with a EC2 instance and add a task-definition to the cluster to run a service.